socketplane/docker-ovs/README.md

 > Note: Change the tag for a different OVS version e.g davetucker/docker-ovs:2.0.0

+> Note: Docker 0.10.0 upwards does not require the `--privileged=true` flag as 0.10.0 allows non-privileged containers to create device nodes.
+See the [Docker Changelog}(https://github.com/dotcloud/docker/blob/master/CHANGELOG.md) for more information.

 ### Supported Releases

 The follwing releases are supported: